Skertic/technical_challenge/README.md

 This challenge is not about racing to finish every single requirement; it's about showing us how you work, how you think, and what you value as an engineer. **Please invest no more than 2 to 3 hours of your time.**

 Please organize, design, test, and document your solution the way you normally would in a production environment.
-We completely understand this time budget means making compromises.
+We understand that this timeline requires trade-offs.

 ### Documentation Requirement: